giaguglielmo/Water-profiles/README.md

 ### Download Instructions

 You can manually download the dataset by visiting the link above and clicking on the download button.
+You will find the file dataset.npz.
+This file contains the dataset split into training, validation, and test sets.
+To load the dataset in your Python script, utilize the code provided in Load.py, where you can also discern the structure of the file.